 - Clean the lens

 – Clean optics is key to a clear image, free of spots or distortions.
 Use a duster or soft microfiber cloth to gently clear any dust, finger prints, or debris that may have collected on the front of your lens.

 - Turn off the flash

-– On camera flashes tend to create unwanted reflections in shinny or reflective objects such as items painted in enamel paint.
+– On camera flashes tend to create unwanted reflections in shiny or reflective objects, such as items painted in enamel paint.

 - Turn on HDR (High Dynamic Range)

-– If your camera has an HDR function turn it on, this will insure that highest amount of detail in the shadows and highlights is captured.
+– If your camera has an HDR function, turn it on.
+This will insure that the highest amount of detail in the shadows and highlights is captured.

 - Get the right light

-– The best light in most instances is going to be natural light, close to a window, outdoors.
-If you are going to take pictures indoors with overhead lights try to avoid bare bulb, or spot type lights these will create harsh shadows and unwanted reflections.
+– The best light in most instances is going to be natural light; close to a window or outdoors.
+If you are going to take pictures indoors with overhead lights, try to avoid bare bulb or spot type lights.
+These will create harsh shadows and unwanted reflections.

 - Get close and fill the viewfinder

-– Try to fill the entire frame of your viewfinder or screen to get the most detail, images that are taken too far way will have little detail.
+– Try to fill the entire frame of your viewfinder or screen to get the most detail.
+Images that are taken too far away will have little detail.

 - Make sure you are sending full resolution files